kubernetes/kubernetes/docs/design/namespaces.md

 }
 ```

-The Kubernetes *namespace controller* observes the namespace has a *deletionTimestamp*
+The LMKTFY *namespace controller* observes the namespace has a *deletionTimestamp*
 and begins to terminate all of the content in the namespace that it knows about.
 Upon
 success, it executes a *finalize* action that modifies the *Namespace* by
-removing *kubernetes* from the list of finalizers:
+removing *lmktfy* from the list of finalizers:

 ```
 {